astridx/meinblog/sik/r/reason-react-tutorial/index.md

 ---
-title: "A Reason React Tutorial for Beginners [2018]"
+title: 'A Reason React Tutorial for Beginners [2018]'
-description: "Learn how to build a Reason React application with this tutorial.
-You will use the GitHub API to fetch real data, render forms and data, and style your ReasonReact application with inline style and bs-css ..."
+description: 'Learn how to build a Reason React application with this tutorial.
+You will use the GitHub API to fetch real data, render forms and data, and style your ReasonReact application with inline style and bs-css ...'
-date: "2018-12-01T07:52:46+02:00"
+date: '2018-12-01T07:52:46+02:00'
-categories: ["React", "JavaScript", "Reason"]
-keywords: ["reason react", "reason react tutorial", "reason react examples", "reasonreact"]
+categories: ['React', 'JavaScript', 'Reason']
+keywords:
+  [
+    'reason react',
+    'reason react tutorial',
+    'reason react examples',
+    'reasonreact',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: "Benjamin Johnson"
+author: 'Benjamin Johnson'
 ---

 <Sponsorship />

 First off, this tutorial assumes that you have some knowledge of how React works.
 If you're just getting started to React, I'd highly recommend reading through [The Road to learn React](/the-road-to-learn-react/) before trying to dive into ReasonReact.
 It's really important to have at least a basic foundational understanding of React.
 After all, ReasonReact is an abstraction on top of React.

-Kinda reminds me of this Kyle Simpson quote from [You Don't Know JS: Async & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/README.md): *It's impossible to effectively use any abstraction if you don't understand what it's abstracting, and why.*
+Kinda reminds me of this Kyle Simpson quote from [You Don't Know JS: Async & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/README.md): _It's impossible to effectively use any abstraction if you don't understand what it's abstracting, and why._

 The other abstraction that's important to know about is Reason itself, since ReasonReact is **React in Reason**.
 If you're just getting started with Reason I'd recommend having the [Reason docs](https://reasonml.github.io/docs/en/what-and-why) up as you read this article, just in case you need any refreshers on the syntax or language mechanics.
 I also have an [introductory article](https://blog.logrocket.com/what-makes-reasonml-so-great-c2c2fc215ccb) to Reason that may be a good read if you're just starting out with Reason and want to know what all the hype is about.